usmanX191/React-Kencove-Ecommerce-Website/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more about React in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn Redux-Toolkit, check out the [Redux-Toolkit documentation](https://redux-toolkit.js.org/).

-To learn React, check out the [React documentation](https://reactjs.org/).